Men in Aida

 Men in Aida is a homophonic translation of Book One of Homer's Iliad into a farcical bathhouse scenario, perhaps alluding to the homoerotic aspects of ancient Greek culture.
 It was written by the language poet David Melnick and is an example of poetic postmodernism.
-In 2015, all three books of the Iliad translated by Melnick were published by the independent publishing house Uitgeverij under the title Men in Aïda.
+In 2015, all three books of the Iliad translated by Melnick were published under a Creative Commons non-commercial license by the independent publishing house Uitgeverij under the title Men in Aïda.